 In 2014, Transition Sooke took a first step in launching a Sooke permaculture demonstration garden.
 Local permaculture designer Jonathan Francoeurand was contracted for the work, and homeowners Adam and Cheryl Noseworthy provided the front yard.
 Progress to date has been slow for a variety of reasons, but the garden has been well thought and the vital role of patience in the permaculture process is certainly at play!

-In February 2015 Jonathan and our Stephen Hindrichs did a “mini-blitz” on the property.
-“We softened the angle of the Hugelkultur bed, seeded field peas, Crimson clover and some broccoli and kale,” reports Stephen.
+In February 2015 Jonathan and our Stephen Hindrichs conducted a “mini-blitz” on the property.
+“We softened the angle of the Hugelkultur bed and seeded field peas, crimson clover and some broccoli and kale,” said Stephen at the time.
 “Then it got a light covering of compost with straw on top of that to help retain moisture.
 I then added some old deer fence netting to temporarily keep the birds from scratching up the seed.
 A great start and perfect cool damp weather to be seeding.”

-Growing a variety of squash while getting rid of weeds and grass (2014)
+Above: Growing squash while eliminating weeds and grass (2014)

 Jonathan making the hugelkultur berm (February 2015)